Iximiel/plumed-school-benchmark/Tutorial.md

 BENCH:  Using --atom-distribution=sc
 BENCH:  Initializing the setup of the kernel(s)
 ```
+The header makes it easier to reproduce and store the result of the benchmark.

-The final lines contain the time information collected by the internal plumed timers
+The final lines contain the time information collected by the internal plumed timers.
+For each kernel+input combination, we have the usual plumed time report plus a few lines that show if the cost of the analysis varies along the run.
 ```
 BENCH:  Single run, skipping comparative analysis
 BENCH: